Having Psoriasis As A Teen: Drama in Drama Club

 Ninth grade was a really awkward time for me.
-I had just moved from my grandparent's house back in with my mother after a 4 year lapse.
-At that time, I was dealing with puberty, the awkwardness of being tall, and of course psoriasis.
+I found myself dealing with puberty, the awkwardness of being tall, and of course psoriasis.

-Well, as we got closer to Showtime we had to do dress rehearsals.
-I was in the dressing room with the rest of the female cast trying on costumes and getting ready to put on the makeup provided by the drama teacher.
+As we got closer to showtime, the usual next step is conducting dress rehearsals.
+I was in the dressing room with the rest of the female cast - we were trying on costumes and getting ready to put on the makeup.
 As I got my makeup sponge and proceed to pick out my foundation, the drama teacher stopped me.

 She said, "Oh no, you can't use my make-up, I don't know what that is on your neck and hands, you'll have to bring your own."
 It was as if everything at that moment everything in the room stopped and all eyes were on me.